EternalDeiwos/keyto/README.md

 * format = hex: will produce a hex encoded DER string.
 (WIP)
 * format = raw: will produce a buffer containing DER bytes.
 (WIP)
 * format = uint8_array: will produce a uint8 array containing DER bytes.
 (WIP)
-* format = blk: will produce a hex encoded key string as used on various blockchains (limited to secp256k1 keys)(WIP)
+* format = blk: will produce a hex encoded key string as used on various blockchains (limited to secp256k1 keys).
+(WIP)

-Selector can be any of these: 'public', 'private', 'pkcs1', 'pkcs8'.
+Selector can be any of these: 'public', 'private', 'public_pkcs1', 'public_pkcs8', 'private_pkcs1' or 'private_pkcs8'.

-selector = public: will produce a public key. selector = private: will produce a private key.
-When used with DER related encodings ('pem', 'raw', 'hex', 'uint8_array'), this is equivalent to 'PKCS1'. selector = pkcs1: will produce a private key according to the PKCS1 ASN Schema.
-Only relevant to DER related encodings. selector = pkcs8: will produce a private key according to the PKCS8 ASN Schema.
+* selector = public: will produce a public key.
+* selector = private: will produce a private key.
+* selector = public_pkcs1: will produce a public key according to the PKCS1 ASN Schema.
+Only relevant to DER related encodings.
+* selector = public_pkcs8: will produce a public key according to the PKCS8 ASN Schema.
+Only relevant to DER related encodings.
+* selector = private_pkcs1: will produce a private key according to the PKCS1 ASN Schema.
+Only relevant to DER related encodings.
+* selector = private_pkcs8: will produce a private key according to the PKCS8 ASN Schema.
 Only relevant to DER related encodings.